-It’s really up to you!
+For this Sesame Chicken recipe it’s really up to you!
 I prefer using chicken thighs because I find that they have more flavour and remain moist when cooked, added bonus is they are cheaper than breasts.
 Chicken breasts are slightly lower in fat which means that they can dry out quickly if cooked too long.

 WHY USE BAKING SODA?